 Covid-19 outbreak, which started in China and spread globally in the first half of 2020, caused serious effects on both economic and social life.
 In addition to the social life effects of the cautions taken to ensure the control of outbreak in many countries, there are also consequences observed which is negatively affecting economic activity both on regional and global scale.
-As in other countries where the pandemic is effective, various cautions also have been taken in our country in social and economic terms in order to reduce that negativeness and the cautions taken continue to be implemented with partial changes.
-The Bank and its consolidated subsidiaries sustain its activities for the period precisely by closely monitoring the processes related to outbreak, postponing retail and non-retail customers' due debts, restructuring with grace period and existing or additional limit allocations in respect with customers' needs.
-Assessments regarding the possible effects of the Covid-19 in 31 December 2020 consolidated financial statements are explained in relevant notes.
+As in other countries where the pandemic is effective, various cautions also have been taken in our country in social and economic terms.
+The Bank sustains its activities with the consolidated companies for the period precisely by closely monitoring the processes related to outbreak, postponing retail and non-retail customers' due debts, restructuring with grace period and existing or additional limit allocations in respect with customers' needs.
+Assessments regarding the possible effects of the Covid-19 in 31 December 2021 consolidated financial statements are explained in in relevant notes.